YaleSTC/cardswipr/README.md

 ### Getting Started

 ### Using Docker:
-This method requires Docker to be installed on your system.
-You can find information on that here: [TO DO]
+This method requires Docker-Compose to be installed on your system.
+You can find information on that here: [Docker-Compose](https://github.com/Yelp/docker-compose/blob/master/docs/install.md)

 ```
 # Clone the repo
 git clone https://gitlab.com/yale-sdmp/cardswipr.git
 cd cardswipr

-# Set up environment variables
+# Set up .env file
-cp .env.example .env
+cp .env.development .env

-# Fill out required ENV variables
+# Uncomment the commented out section for docker and fill in required environment variables
-Note: Make sure to uncomment the commented-out variables- these are needed exclusively for docker.
+# Note: leave any unneeded variables blank after the equals sign

 #  Create the containers
 docker-compose build
-docker-compose up -d --force-recreate
+docker-compose up -d

+# Note: `docker-compose build` will only need to be re-run if modifying anything in the `config/` folder.
 ```

 #### Local installation: